-From the perspective of the company, the principal risks and uncertainties are integrated with the principal risks of the group and are not managed separately.
-For further details please refer to note 11 'Risk management of financial instruments' in these financial statements.
+From the perspective of the company, the principal risks and uncertainties are managed within the framework established for the Lloyds Banking Group plc group of companies ("the Group") and are not managed separately.
+For further details please refer to note 9 'Risk management of financial instruments' in these financial statements.